AntoineMra/api-finance/docs/production.md

 ```

 ## Configuring a Domain Name

-In most cases, you'll want to associate a domain name to your website.
-If you don't own a domain name yet, you'll have to buy one through a registrar.
-Use [this affiliate link](https://gandi.link/f/93650337) to redeem a 20% discount at Gandi.net.

 Then create a DNS record of type `A` for your domain name pointing to the IP address of your server.